rubaet12/sparta-cloud-docs/intro_infrastructurecode.md

 ⦁	Staging
 ⦁	Production
   * easily create larger-scale environment
-⦁	Across different environments, there is consistency being used also
+⦁	Across different environments, there is consistency being used.